 Are dental x-rays and Novocaine OK?

-- Local anesthesia is fine.
-Be certain your abdomen is shielded if it is absolutely necessary to have dental x-rays.
+- Local anesthesia is acceptable.
+Be sure your abdomen is shielded if necessary to have dental x-rays.

 May I use a tanning booth?

 - Using a tanning booth is not recommended.
 Use sunscreen when outdoors and in the sun.

 May I use a hot tub?